jgillick/arduino-LEDFader/README.md

-Arduino -- Background LED Fading Library
+Background LED Fading Library for Arduino
 ========================================

 This arduino library can fade individual LEDs in the background without blocking your main program.